Tag Archives: performance

 To explore this question I have been making hundreds of handmade, life-size, realistic-looking and bio-regionally-correct ceramic mushrooms by hand and distributing at undisclosed sites.
 In other words, sometimes, instead of mushroom picking, I discreetly go “mushroom placing”, so those attentive to their surroundings — or those who simply get lucky — might end up with a one-of-a-kind offering.

-Posted in footings, giftings, – all – | Also tagged , , , |
+Posted in footings, giftings, – ALL – | Also tagged , , , |

 Sporadic Houses